naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 Select PDF or Draw.io files in the Explorer view and choose one of the following commands from the right-click context menu:

--   `Crop PDF`: Crops the selected PDF files.
+-   `Crop`: Crops the selected PDF files.
--   `Convert drawio to PDF`: Converts the selected Draw.io files to PDF.
+-   `Convert to PDF`: Converts the selected Draw.io files to PDF.